CoolerVoid/Fortress-of-Solitude/README.md

 Notes
 --

-Please read README.md of each library to understnd how to use.
+Please read README.md of each library to understand how to use.
 If you have any doubts, send me e-mail or create a issue.

 All libraries of this repository don't have memory leaks, i tested each program with valgrind[1].